Marek-Chalabis/Production_simulator/README.md

 # production_simulator
 Project production_simulator is a fully functional Web aplication that allows to manage projects, employees and tools of production, it also allows to add informations(posts) for others.

-Project is separeted into three major moduls;
+Project is separated into three major moduls;
 1. Using Python to create a logical DB(PostgreSQL) for project
 2. Using Django to display and handle interactions between DB and users
 3. Make it live using Heroku+AWS

 From the beginning the project had assumptions to be made such as:
 - DB should be random and logical (imitate real production)
-- DB needs to be created autmaiclly and easy to created
+- DB needs to be created automatically and easy to created
 - Django should connect to created DB and get informations from there
-- Setup for project should be as easy as posible, with all neceserry instrucitons
+- Setup for project should be as easy as possible, with all necessary instrucitons
-- for each of the moduls there will be instrucitons how to run it
+- for each of the modulus there will be instructions how to run it

 To make it work start by:
 1. Run this pip install (run as administrator):